FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 		rcmp_service_command.py
 		rcmp_wd.py

-	  In case of rcm robot rcmp_ext_connector.py and rcmp_robotics_data.py are not available because they are used only by rcm master
+	  In case of rcm robot, rcmp_ext_connector.py and rcmp_robotics_data.py are not available because they are used only by rcm master

 	- ``/opt/rcm-platform/`` this folder is created in the opt folder